httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the client knows the representation's length, it SHOULD indicate the length in the request to help the server allocate necessary resources for the upload and provide early feedback if the representation violates a limit ({{upload-limit}}), as described in {{upload-length}}.

 Clients are not required to discover limits ({{upload-limit}}) before starting the upload and might therefore be initially unaware of limits enforced by the server.
 However, the client SHOULD respect any limits ({{upload-limit}}) announced during the upload process in the `Upload-Limit` header field in interim or final responses.
-In particular, if the allowed maximum size is less than the amount of representation data the client intends to upload, the client SHOULD stop the current request immediately and cancel the upload ({{upload-cancellation}}).
+In particular, if the allowed maximum size is less than the amount of representation data the client intends to upload, the client SHOULD stop the current request immediately ({{request-cancellation}}) and cancel the upload ({{upload-cancellation}}).
 If the client knows that the representation data is smaller than `min-size`, it cannot expect resumability to be offered.
 The client might still attempt to transfer the representation in a single request, either in a request with the `Upload-Complete` header field set to true (see {{upgrading-uploads}}) or via a conventional upload.

 The request content can be empty.
 If the `Upload-Complete` header field is then set to true, the client intends to upload an empty representation.
 An `Upload-Complete` header field set to false is also valid.
 This can be used to retrieve the upload resource's URI before transferring any representation data.
 Since interim responses are optional, this technique provides another mechanism to learn the URI, at the cost of an additional round-trip before data upload can commence.